 Company's Policies Execution and acceptance of proxies The Company has a prescribed proxy form but does not strictly enforce it as long as the proxy submitted is in writing, signed by the stockholder and timely submitted.
 Notary There is no need for the proxy to be notarized.
 Submission of proxy The proxy has to be submitted at the office of the Company, prior to the date of the validation of proxies indicated in the Notice/Agenda Several proxies Several proxies are acceptable, but only one can vote on behalf of the principal during the meeting.
 Validity of proxy A proxy is valid only for the meeting for which it was intended, unless otherwise stated therein.
 However, as provided in the Corporation Code, no proxy can be valid for a period longer than 5 years.
 Proxies executed abroad Proxies executed abroad are acceptable subject to the Company's validation process.
-Invalidated proxy The Company does not have any established policy on invalidated proxies, except that such proxies would not be recognized or entitled to vote.
-Validation of proxy Proxies are validated on the date, time, and at the place indicated in the Notice/Agenda by representatives of the Company's stock transfer agent and external auditor.
+Invalidated proxy The Company does not have any established policy on invalidated proxies, except that such proxies would not be recognized or entitled to M-Ed-Con of money vote.
+Validation of proxy Proxies are validated on the date, time, and at the place indicated in the Notice/Agenda by representatives of the Company's stock transfer Violeties of many agent and external auditor.
 Violation of proxy The Company does not have any established policy at this time concerning violation of proxy.
-However, in such case, the Company would take it on a case-to-case basis in determining whether to count the votes of the proxy.
+However, in such case, the Company would take it on a case-to-case basis in determining whether to count the votes of the proxy. to count the votes of the proxy.